 Bill and Debbie could have simply passed $20,000 per year to their grandchildren, or they could have invested that money.
 Instead, they used it to purchase a life insurance policy.
 See the difference in their legacy!

 * Projected return is 5% before tax, 3.02% after tax.

 ** Assumes Social Security amounts are contributed to life insurance in all years.

 This is a supplemental illustration authorized for distribution only when preceded or accompanied by a basic illustration from the issuer.
 The basic illustration contains values using the same underwriting assumptions as this supplemental at both guaranteed charges and guaranteed interest rates and contains other important information.
-The values represented here are for a $1,000,000 BrightLife® Protect Survivorship policy on a 66-year-old male and female preferred non-smoker.
-The values represented here are non-guaranteed and assume current charges and a current interest rate of 5.32%.
-If guaranteed rates and charges are used, the policy would fail in year 16.
+The values represented here are for a $1,000,000 IUL Protect policy on a 66-year-old female preferred non-smoker.
+The values represented here are for non-guaranteed and assume current charges and a current interest rate of 6.16%.
+If guaranteed rates and charges are used, the policy would fail in year 25 (at age 91).
 A client's values will be different based on gender, age and health.

 Financial Professional materials

 Please be advised that this webpage is not intended as legal or tax advice.
 Accordingly, any tax information provided is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.
 The tax information was written to support the promotion or marketing of the transaction(s) or matter(s) addressed, and clients should seek advice based on their particular circumstances from an independent tax advisor.
 Neither Equitable nor its affiliates provide legal or tax advice.